Summer College Programs for High Schoolers

 These are examples which I hope will encourage you to research other programs or, better yet, create a similar program in your own community that would be a good match for next summer!
 Please let us know what you discover in the comments below.

 Do teenagers really know what they want to do in life?
 In short, some of them do and some of them definitely don’t.
 When I’m guiding my college-bound high school students, it doesn’t matter if they know what they want to be when they grow up.
-I encourage all my students to consider exploring their interests in the summer.
+I encourage career exploration for students to happen in the summer.

 Case Study 1: “I want to be a medical doctor.”